Red Orchestra (espionage): Soviet blunder

-The messages provided the two locations of the Kuckhoff's and the Schulze-Boysen's apartments.
+The messages provided the locations of the apartments of the Kuckhoffs and the Schulze-Boysens.
 Another message that had been sent on 28 August 1941 instructed Gurevich to contact Alte, Ilse Stöbe.
 The two addresses were passed to the Reich Security Main Office IV 2A, who easily identified the people living there, and from 16 July 1942 were put under surveillance.

 A meeting was arranged between Walter Schellenberg, Egbert Bentivegni, Wilhelm Canaris and Hans Kopp to discuss the situation and it was decided the Gestapo would be solely responsible for exposing the group in Berlin.
 The Sicherheitsdienst appointed Horst Kopkow and Johannes Strübing while Giering and Piepe continued the work in the west.